Boundary values, random walks and $\ell^p$-cohomology in degree one: Introduction

 The basic idea relies on a standard argument which shows that a function which (essentially) only takes one value at infinity has trivial cohomology class.
 With a few more efforts, this determines $\ssl{\ell^1H}^1$ via boundary values on the end (see appendix \ref{sapp}).
 The idea is to define a ``boundary value'' of $g \in \D^p(\Gamma)$ on another ideal boundary, namely the Poisson boundary.
 This boundary is made up by harmonic functions, so a natural candidate for this boundary value is $\limm{n \to \infty} P^{(n)}g$ where $P$ is the random walk operator.

 The convergence of this limit can be obtained as a consequence of return probability (or heat kernels) estimates.
-To see that the behaviour of the boundary value still says something about the behaviour of $g$ at infinity, a transport problem (between the a Dirac measure and the time $n$ distribution of a simple random walk) has to be studied.
-This gives the following result. \begin{teo} Let $\Gamma$ be a graph satisfying $\IS_d$ and let $1\leq q \leq p <d/2$.
+To see that the behaviour of the boundary value still says something about the behaviour of $g$ at infinity, a transport problem (between a Dirac measure and the time $n$ distribution of a simple random walk) has to be studied.
+Some hypothesis on the isoperimetric profile will be necessary.
+For $F \subset X$ a subset of the vertices, let $\del F$ be the edges between $F$ and $F^\comp$.
+Let $d \in \rr_{\geq 1}$.
+Then, a graph $\Gamma$ has

+Quasi-homogeneous graphs with a certain (uniformly bounded below) volume growth in $n^d$ will satisfy these isoperimetric profiles, see Woess' book \cite[(4.18) Theorem]{Woe}.
+The Cayley graph of a group $G$ does not satisfy $\IS_\omega$ if and only if $G$ is amenable.
+It satisfies $\IS_d$ \emph{for all} $d$ if and only if $G$ is not virtually nilpotent.
+The upcoming result will apply best to groups which are not virtually nilpotent.
+See \S{}\ref{ss-prelim} or \cite[\S{}14]{Woe} for more details. \begin{teo} Let $\Gamma$ be a graph satisfying $\IS_d$ and let $1\leq q \leq p <d/2$.
 Then \begin{itemize} \item the natural quotient $\ssl{\ell^qH}^1(\Gamma) \to \ssl{\ell^pH}^1(\Gamma)$ is an injection; \item if $\Gamma$ has no non-constant bounded harmonic functions whose gradient is in $\ell^p(E)$ then $\forall q <\tfrac{pd}{p+2d}, \ssl{\ell^qH}^1(\Gamma) = \{0\}$; \item if $\Gamma$ has a non-constant (bounded or not) harmonic functions whose gradient is in $\ell^p(E)$ then $\ssl{\ell^pH}^1(\Gamma) \neq \{0\}$. \end{itemize} \end{teo} More precisely, a map from $\D^p(\Gamma)$ to harmonic functions modulo constants on $\Gamma$ is exhibited, and it is shown does not depends on the representative of the reduced $\ell^p$-cohomology class ($1 \leq p < \infty$).
 This maps sends bounded functions to bounded functions.
-To establish vanishing of reduced $\ell^p$-cohomology in degree $1$, it is sufficient to consider only bounded functions (for $1<p<\infty$), thanks to a lemma of Holopainen \& Soardi \cite[Lemmma 4.4]{HS} (see the end of subsection \ref{ss-discu} for a simple proof).
+To establish vanishing of reduced $\ell^p$-cohomology in degree $1$, it is sufficient to consider only bounded functions (for $1<p<\infty$), thanks to a lemma of Holopainen \& Soardi \cite[Lemma 4.4]{HS} (see Lemma \ref{tholoso-l} for a simple proof).

 Theorem \ref{tpoisson} almost answers a question of Pansu \cite[Question 6 in \S{}1.9]{Pan-rs}: if $\Gamma$ has $\IS_d$ for all $d$, is the existence of a non-constant harmonic form whose gradient is in $\ell^p(E)$ equivalent to non-trivial reduced $\ell^p$-cohomology in degree $1$?
 Theorem \ref{tpoisson} shows this holds if one allows to lose some regularity ($q$ is bigger than $p$).
 This theorem is the compilation of Corollaries \ref{tpoiss1-c}, \ref{tpoiss2-c} and \ref{tpoiss3-c}.